simonberner/ladi-simulator/README.md

 ### Nice to know
 - [Architecture vs Architectural Patterns vs Design Patterns](https://www.geeksforgeeks.org/difference-between-architectural-style-architectural-patterns-and-design-patterns/)
 - Architecture: An architecture shows how we organize our code, or how the system will look like from 10000 meters above from the highest level of abstraction of our system design.
+- Architecture: Software architecture refers to the fundamental structure underlying a system.
+It is the general conceptual design that informs the development and maintenance of software and defines what it can — and cannot — do.
+- Architecture: A poor architecture can make changes to the software much harder than they need to be.
 - Architectural Patterns: Are broad solutions how we can implement the chosen architecture.
 - Design Patterns: Are accumulative best practices and experiences that developers used over the years to solve general problems.
+- GitHub: We can use one of the following keywords to close an issue via a commit message: `close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved`.
+The message MUST contain a string matching the following pattern: `KEYWORD #ISSUENO`.
+For example: `Closes/closes #1` or multiple issues `Closes #1, Resolves #2, Fixes #3`. [credits](https://stackoverflow.com/questions/60027222/github-how-can-i-close-the-two-issues-with-commit-message)

 ## Testing
 I use the [Arrange, Act and Assert Pattern](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/) for Unit Testing.